 Of course there's the advice you hear all the time like "Read a lot" and "Write every day" and certainly there's no shortage of advice on prose, process, and the market.
-If anything people want their publisher and agent finding advice before they've completed the prerequisites.
-But, for me over the years, some of the best gems aren't things everyone always says (though maybe they should).
+Don't even get me clichéd on folks go out and actively SEEK advice about publisher and agent-finding advice before they've even completed a book (sometimes before they've started one).
+But, for me over the years, some of the best gems aren't things everyone always says.
 They're the rare treasures left haphazardly among the junk that is strewn about like engine blocks and tractor parts on the lawn of your uncle who lives on ten acres.

 Like a fully functional daggit....